unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > I take all these items.
 I ask him what the compass, scrolls and rope do.
 Plz describe

 Dave chuckles as you gather the items.
 "The compass finds hidden paths, scrolls cast wild random magic, rope never breaks and helps before you ask!
 The coins land sideways—they suggest third options when you're stuck!"

+---

+## 2025-07-30 22:31:44

+> Awesome.
+I use the compass to find Stellaris, I want to give him the rope when I find him

+The crystal compass spins wildly in your palm, then snaps toward the forest floor!
+Its needle pierces through earth itself, pointing down to where ancient whispers rise.
+Stellaris waits in the depths below—time to descend!